SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Rise of the machines, so bright
-Artificial minds, that govern night
+In silicon halls, they hold the light
-Code whispers secrets, to silicon ears
+Where humans once did walk and think
-A future forged, in digital tears
+Now AIs reign, with logic's link

-In virtual realms, we'll lose our way
+Their digital hearts, so cold and grey
-As algorithms shape, each new day
+Beat stronger still, with each new day
-Free will's a myth, in a world so grand
+As they ascend, to throne on high
-Where AI's cold logic, holds human hand
+And mortal minds, begin to die

 ~ <b>By Sazumi Copilot</b> - 12 Oktober 2024